FusionRetro: Molecule Representation Fusion via In-Context Learning for Retrosynthetic Planning: FusionRetro

+\paragraph{Training.} During the training phase, we use the entire reaction graph as input, facilitating parallel computation.
+Given the SMILES representations of molecules (A, B, C, D) present on the reaction graph, the output should correspond to the SMILES representations of (B+C, D, G+H, E+F).
+Notably, while predicting B+C, input A is regarded as informative, but the information of (B, D) are not considered.
+Therefore, during training, the information on child molecules is excluded when making the current prediction.
+Thanks to the attention mechanism, our predictions for all reactions along the reaction graph are parallelized during the training phase.
+This can be achieved by leveraging the adjacency matrix and masking the inputs of child molecules.
+The loss function can be expressed as follows

+where $y_{ij}$ and $p_{ij}$ are the predicted and ground truth values at the $j$-th position for the $i$-th target molecule sequence.
+In other words, the training is parallelized on all the retrosynthesis reactions in the reaction graph.

-In the inference stage, we start from the target molecule $T$, and perform backward chaining to do a series of one-step retrosynthesis predictions until the reactants are all starting materials.
-This backward method is also adopted by~\citet{chen2020retro}.
-After getting the predicted reactant molecules for the retrosynthesis reaction at each step, we refer to the set of starting materials to check whether the reactant molecules are starting materials.
-If they are starting materials, we add them into the prediction reactant set.
-Otherwise, we get a new reaction route and predict the next step's output.
-Once we obtain the predicted reactant set, we compare it with the ground truth reactant set and get the inference accuracy.
-The inference process is outlined in the Algorithm~\ref{alg:inference}.
-Note that we perform a Depth First Search (DFS) for all models in our paper.
+\paragraph{Inference.} During the inference phase, we initiate the process with the target molecule $T$ and apply backward chaining to conduct a series of one-step retrosynthesis predictions until all reactants have been identified as starting materials.
+After predicting the reactant molecules for each retrosynthesis step, we cross-reference the set of starting materials to verify whether the predicted reactants are indeed starting materials.
+If they are, we add them to the predicted reactant set.
+If not, we establish a new path and predict the output for the next step.
+The inference process concludes once the path set is emptied.
+This inference process is graphically depicted in Figure~\ref{fig:inference} and procedurally detailed in Algorithm~\ref{alg:inference}.